CSC207-UofT/course-project-hello-kitchen/docs/Phase 2/progress report.md

 ## Group member tasks:
 Phase 2 tasks
-- Xue Chengyuan: design document, progress report, project accessibility report, completed the IO adapter which make program can save and read, add tests to the program.
+- Xue Chengyuan: design document, progress report, project accessibility report, attempted the IO adapter which make program can save and read, add tests to the program.
-- Hu Wanting: complete the construction of user class and userManager class, implementation of methods ie delete, create, display etc.
+- Hu Wanting: add gradle, finish the build of the program, implement the accepted version of serializable and make sure the read/write feature is working.
-- Jiantong Lyu: command code, design, code review, resolve conflict and coordinate work
+- Jiantong Lyu: design, code review, most of the program code including user, recipe, managers and commands, implement most of the features, implement simple shell, work coordinating, specification and help guide for users.
 ## What has worked well so far:
 - Use adapter pattern to implement serialization so that repeated code are avoided and make the program best follow clean architecture.
 - The functions of our program works well and all tests are passing and no obvious bugs.
 - Different members handle higher levels of skill in different area.
+- Factory design pattern using hashmap makes the command code easier to construct.